ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 ## New and updated documentation
 {: #relnotes_v40-updated-doc}

-* (Updated on Feb 24, 2021) The [Veeam on bare metal reference architecture](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-intro) document is now available in the **Reference** section of the user documentation.
+* (Updated on 24 February 2021) The [Veeam on bare metal reference architecture](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-intro) document is now available in the **Reference** section of the user documentation.
 * A new topic, [Managing security and compliance](/docs/vmwaresolutions?topic=vmwaresolutions-manage-scc), is now available.
 The topic provides information about monitoring security and compliance posture with VMware Solutions by using Caveonix RiskForesight.

 ## User interface updates and enhancements